 - Cutting long hair “against the grain” (in the opposite direction in which it grows).
 This can lead to severe entanglement.

-- Trying to cut too fast, causing the hair to tear as the blades cannot properly cut the strands as it passes through.
+- Trying to cut too fast, causes the hair to tear as the blades cannot properly cut the strands as it passes through.

 Steering clear of these behaviors while cutting your or others’ hair will ensure that your hair clippers will remain in top shape for as long as possible.